Music Licensing: Film/TV Deals Explained Part I

 Catch part 2 of this article for even more information on Licensing Music for Film and Television.

-Disclaimer: Ms. Jow is not a licensed attorney in California and nothing stated within this blog is intended to be, or shall be considered, legal or other professional advice.
+Disclaimer: Nothing stated within this blog is intended to be, or shall be considered, legal or other professional advice.
 To properly develop and maintain your career you need to have a competent attorney, accountant, and other professional advisers on your team to assess your specific situation.
 In addition, note that all of the disclaimers applicable to this site also apply.